Yiyis/sass-api/README.md

 A comprehensive dashboard for managing SaaS API keys with full CRUD operations, enhanced with AI-powered GitHub repository analysis.
 Built with Next.js 15, Supabase, Tailwind CSS, and LangChain.

-## 🚀 **Project Status: Feature Complete**
+## 🚀 **Project Status: Production Ready**

-This project has evolved from a basic API key management system to a comprehensive platform that includes intelligent GitHub repository analysis using AI.
+This project has evolved from a basic API key management system to a comprehensive, production-ready platform featuring intelligent GitHub repository analysis, user authentication, rate limiting, and interactive demonstrations.

 ## ✨ **Core Features**